Private police

-In jurisdictions that allow private police, private police may be employed and paid for by a non-governmental agency, such as a railroad, or port, or university, or nuclear facility, or hospital, but they are peace officers or law enforcement officers that are commissioned, licensed, and regulated by the state.
+In jurisdictions that allow private police, private police may be employed and paid for by a non-governmental agency, such as a railroads, ports, campuses, nuclear facilities, and hospitals and other "special police" but they are peace officers or law enforcement officers who are commissioned, licensed, and regulated by the state.
 They are required to swear an oath to uphold the laws of the state where they are commissioned and follow the same regulations peace officers / law enforcement officers must abide by.
 The main difference between a private police officer and a regular police officer is who is signing their paycheck and their jurisdiction.

-Many people confuse private police with security guards, but they are not the same thing.
-Not all security guards have police power, whereas private police are sworn police officers employed by private entities, or even small governmental departments (such as library police, etc.).
+Many people confuse private police with security guards, which is separate or arguably a subset.

-Private police departments receive their commissions from the state (or counties, municipalities, etc.), but are generally not considered government actors.
 Security officers are regulated by the state, but generally do not have police powers, such as the ability to arrest on a warrant, or issue citations and summons for misdemeanor offenses.
+In contrast, most private police are sworn police officers employed by private entities, or even small governmental departments (such as library police, etc.).

+Even though private police departments receive their commissions from the state (or counties, municipalities, etc.), they are generally not considered government actors.

+Private military companies providing law enforcement services may be referred to as private gendarmeries or private civil guards, due to their more militarized nature.

 Types of officers and terminology

 Private police

 Private police (also called company police) are commissioned police officers that are hired by a non-governmental agency, such as a university, hospital, port, nuclear facility, railroad, etc. These police officers swear an oath to the state or country (or both) they are commissioned in but are paid for by the private organization that hired them.
 Depending on the jurisdiction, they may have full police power within their jurisdictions or limited police powers.
 Private police officers are held to the same regulations and standards as regular police officers.
 Sometimes (but not all times) these officers are commissioned as "special police," the special-term delineating their narrow jurisdiction.

+Police CPI Ltd is a private company, (not the police) wholly owned by the Mayor of London, that runs a monopoly over what crime prevention products the real police are allowed to promote.
+The annual mayors office report claims they are a not for profit BUT they have £4 million of tax payers money in their bank.
+To get their products approved, whether they work or not, suppliers have to pay this private company.